 Constitutional Amendments Election

-On Tuesday, November 7th, the residents of Texas can vote on seven proposed amendments to the Texas Constitution.
-The seven amendments were introduced by legislators in the 85th Legislative Session.
-You can find brief explanations of each proposed amendment below.
+On Tuesday, November 5th, the residents of Texas have the ability to vote on ten proposed amendments to the Texas Constitution.
+The ten amendments were introduced by legislators in the 86th Legislative Session.
+Over the next few weeks we will continue to review each proposed amendment and this week we will review the next three propositions.

 To make well-informed votes, we must educate ourselves on the changes proposed.
-For more information on these propositions, please visit House Research Organization – Amendments Proposed.
+For more information on these propositions, please visit Constitutional amendments proposed for November 2019 ballot.
 This site includes more details and specifics on each amendment.
 You have access to the arguments for and against each amendment on the website, as well.

 If you have questions regarding any of the information mentioned in this week’s article, please do not hesitate to call my Capitol or District Office.
 Please always feel free to contact my office if you have any questions or issues regarding a Texas state agency, or if you would like to contact my office regarding constituent services.
 As always, my offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office, 361-949-4603).